 Hampton Beach, NH is a popular vacation spot for a lot of New Englanders.
-During July and August the boardwalk is packed with people and cars.
-Hampton Beach is a peninsula surrounded by marshland, which means the tourist area is very densely populated.
+During July and August, Hampton Beach boardwalk is packed with people and cars.
+The area is a peninsula surrounded by marshland, which means the tourist area is very densely populated.
 Subsequently, this is the major perk of vacationing here: all of the cottages are within walking distance to the beach and the boardwalk – you’ll never have to get in your car.

-On a busy summer’s day, people cram the sidewalk roaming the boardwalk while the street is packed full of cars trying to find parking.
-Even with all this congestion, it doesn’t take away from the enjoyment of Hampton Beach; there are so many stores and restaurants on this strip that crowds are not an issue.
+On a busy summer’s day, people cram the sidewalk roaming around Hampton Beach boardwalk, while the street is packed full of cars trying to find parking.
+Even with all of this congestion, it doesn’t take away from the enjoyment of Hampton Beach; there are so many stores and restaurants on this strip that crowds are not an issue.

 The ocean side of the boardwalk (Ocean Blvd.) has more shops and restaurants, so it is the more crowded side.
 There are so many unique boutiques crammed into this tiny area, they range from your standard souvenir stores to tattoo parlors to art galleries.
 Also along this boardwalk is one of the main entrances to Hampton Beach State Park.

 This is one of the few places that has public bathrooms on the boardwalk.
 Keep that in mind as you pass by it.
 The beach is great, the water is always a bit cold but it’s a clean, enjoyable beach.

 Another point of interest is the carnival games located near the Casino Ballroom.
 Just follow along Hampton Beach boardwalk and you’ll find them.
 They’re expensive to play, but have some decent prizes.